- US Biathlon

 +1 719 744 2842

-Sara was born and raised in Lake Placid, New York, where she currently resides.
+Sara was born and raised in Lake Placid, New York, and currently lives in Saratoga Springs, New York.
 She is a graduate of the University of New Hampshire where she studied Communication, Business, and Anthropology.
 Prior to working for U.S. Biathlon, Sara worked in the Communications Department for the Lake Placid 2023 FISU World University Games' Organizing Committee.
 Sara enjoys reading, walking her dogs, traveling, and spending time with friends and family.
-And although she grew up playing ice hockey, Sara is enjoying being a part of biathlon!

 +1 518 524 5354

 National Team Head Coach